-The contents of all the Super blocks present in a diagram are saved when the diagram is saved.
+From within a Super block window, there are two saving options: one for saving the full diagram and another for saving the Super block alone.
+The contents of all the Super blocks present in a model are saved when the diagram is saved.
 So there is no need to save the content of a Super block unless we want to use it in the construction of another diagram.
-Super blocks can be saved just like any diagram in both .cos and .cosf formats.
+Super blocks can be saved just like any diagram in different formats.
 The saved file is identical to that of a main diagram.
 It can be loaded into a main Scicos diagram or inside a Super block.